republic-of-almost/mono/doc/code_standards.md

   - STL.
   - Exceptions / Gotos.
   - RTTI / String Compares
-  - Treating the next coder that comes along like a mornon.
+  - Treating the next coder that comes along like a moron.